Hrishi2705/Admin-Dashboard/README.md

 # Sales Admin Dashboard

-This project is a Sales Admin Dashboard built using Node.js, Express.js, and MongoDB for the backend, and simple HTML, CSS, and JavaScript for the frontend.
+This project is a Sales Admin Dashboard built using Node.js, Express.js, and MongoDB for the backend, and HTML, CSS, and JavaScript for the frontend.

 ## Table of Contents
 - [Introduction](#introduction)